How to Make Moonshine: A Distillers Guide

-In this post, we are going to walk you through how to make moonshine from mixing your corn mash recipe through jarring.
+In this post, we are going to walk you through how to make your own moonshine from mixing your corn mash recipe through jarring.
 All of the supplies you’ll need can be found in our shop.
 Learning to make moonshine is both art and science.
 The best skill to focus on from the beginning is attention to detail.
 Let’s jump in.

 Getting Started: Picking Your Type of Moonshine Mash